Mark Dominik

-Mark Dominik (born March 9, 1971) is a former professional football executive and scout for the Kansas City Chiefs and Tampa Bay Buccaneers of the National Football League (NFL) from 1994 to 2013.
-Dominik joined the Tampa Bay Buccaneers after spending a year and a half working in both the college and pro personnel departments of the Kansas City Chiefs.
-In 1995, Dominik was named Pro Personnel Assistant with the Tampa Bay Buccaneers.
-He moved up to Pro Scout, Coordinator of Pro Scouting and onto Director of Pro Scouting from 1997 to 2008.
-Dominik succeeded Bruce Allen as General Manager on January 17, 2009.
-Dominik held the position of General Manager from 2009 through the 2013 season.
+Mark Dominik (born March 9, 1971) is an American former professional football executive and scout, most notably for the Tampa Bay Buccaneers of the National Football League (NFL), where he worked from 1995 to 2013.
+Dominik joined the Tampa Bay Buccaneers after spending a year and a half working as an assistant in both the college and pro personnel departments of the Kansas City Chiefs.

+In 1995, Dominik was hired as a pro personnel assistant by the Buccaneers.
+He moved up to pro scout, coordinator of pro personnel, and director of pro personnel from 1997 to 2008.
+Dominik succeeded Bruce Allen as general manager on January 17, 2009.
+Dominik held the position of general manager from 2009 through the 2013 season.
 His record as Bucs GM was 28-52.
-Dominik during his tenure as General Manager with the Tampa Bay Buccaneers was active in the military community.
+Dominik during his tenure as general manager with the Tampa Bay Buccaneers was active in the military community.
 He was a finalist in the NFL's salute to service award in 2012.
 Dominik also was formerly an analyst for ESPN where he was on SportsCenter, NFL Insiders, ESPN Radio and NFL Live.
 Dominik is a host on Sirius XM NFL Radio.
 Born in St. Cloud, Minnesota, Dominik holds a bachelor of science degree in sports management from the University of Kansas.
-Currently he is a partner at X10 Capital and a "Football GM and Scouting" instructor for the online sports-career training school Sports Management Worldwide, founded and run by Dr. Lynn Lashbrook.
+Currently he is a partner at X10 Capital and a "Football GM and Scouting" instructor for the online sports-career training school Sports Management Worldwide.

 Front office

 As director of pro personnel, Dominik's duties included overseeing the scouting, recruiting and signing efforts of all NFL players, while also monitoring NFL transactions and overseeing player tryouts.
-He was also in charge of the pro personnel department's evaluation of players in all other professional football leagues, including the Canadian Football League and the Arena Football League, while being responsible for the negotiation and signing of contracts for several free agents and NFL Draft signings.
+He was also in charge of the pro personnel department's evaluation of players in all other professional football leagues, including the Canadian Football League and the Arena Football League, while being responsible for the negotiation and signing of contracts for several free agents and NFL draft signings.
 Prior to the start of the 2001 season, Dominik began the first of his eight years as director of pro personnel.
 In 2002, the franchise won its first world championship in Super Bowl XXXVII, a victory over the Oakland Raiders.